Peru Multi Activity

 On this expedition we will be experiencing all extremes of Peruvian climate, from freezing Altiplano to extremely hot sunshine.
 During the day hopefully it will be generally sunny enough for shorts and T-shirts though having a fleece and rain gear handy is advisable.
 It will get cold (as low as -5’C whilst camping) especially in the evenings so bring a warm fleece jacket, a good waterproof and some warm clothes including thermal underwear, gloves, scarf and woolly hat as well as one set of smarter clothes for Cusco.
 Good quality Alpaca jumpers are available in Cusco.
 A good quality sleeping bag is essential for your enjoyment of this trip.

 Smart clothes for nightlife, comfortable clothes for journeys, sunglasses with attaching string, peaked cap, water bottle, head torch, suntan lotion factor 15+ / lip balm, warm night-clothes, personal toilet kit, camera & spare memory, book, notepaper & pen, moneybelt, personal first aid kit to include: painkillers, plasters (band-aids), moleskin, antiseptic cream, after-bite, anti-diarrhoea tablets, throat lozenges, re-hydration salts & personal medication.
 (Amazonas Explorer carry an extensive first aid kit and oxygen on all trips, but these are generally for emergencies only)

 Full-suspension mountain bikes, bike helmets & gloves are provided.
-Long-sleeved t-shirt, fleece jacket, cycling shorts, suitable boots
+Suggest have long-sleeved t-shirt, fleece jacket, cycling shorts, suitable shoes

 Wet suits, splash jackets and wetsuit boots are provided.
 Thermal top, towel, swim suit,